ruelbhatcher/Typewriter-ribbon-re-inking/ribbon-reInk.md

 ### Tools:

 * Brush: a flat brush about 13 mm (1/2 in) wide with stiff bristles
 * Tile: a piece of flat, smooth porcelain or glass tile.
-A square measuring 8 mm x 8 mm (2 in x 2 in) works well.
+A square of around 8 mm x 8 mm (2 in x 2 in) works well.
 * Apron or old shirt: Ink can splatter.
 Do you really want to ruin that nice shirt?

 ### Tips